Klaryce/FinalYearProject/README.md

 The folder new_composition is the code package using the new version of composition handling.
 The old_composition is the code package using the original (old) version of compositin handling.

 Enter the command "python mainfuncs.py" to run the code.
+The version of the code is Python 3.
+The command python3 is expected to be used if the default version of the command "python" is 2.

 Available parameters:
 -f: input filename.
 String.
-Default: size16-edges8-9QCNsconsistent
+Default: size16-edges8-9QCNsconsistent.
 -o: crossover operator.
 String.
-Default: crossConsB
+Default: crossConsB.
 -p: cardP, the size of the population.
 Integer.
-Default: 50
+Default: 50.
 -b: cardBest, the number of best individuals selected.
 Integer.
-Default: 20
+Default: 20.
 -d: divT, number of loops to enter the diversification step.
 Integer.
-Default: 50
+Default: 50.
 -t: timeoutL, the time out limit of the algorithm EAMQ.
 Integer.
-Default: 1800
+Default: 1800.
 -n: name of the experiment.
 String.
-Default: default
+Default: default.
 -c: the parameter c in operator crossConsC.
 Integer.
-Default: 7
+Default: 7.
--r: output triangulation.
+-r: output chordal graphs.
 -i: output each input QCN to a single file.

+The folder QCN-Files contains the input files of the algorithm.
+When using the -f command to specify a input file, the algorithm will search the filename within this folder.
+The algorithm will create a folder Results which contains the solutions and some information.
+The algorithm will also create folder LoopsInfo containing information of each loop.
+If the parameter -r is set, the folder Triangulation will be created to contain chordal graphs.
+If the parameter -i is set, the folder Input_SingleQCNs will be created to contain the seperate files of the input QCNs.

+In each folder, a folder named using the parameter -n will be created.
+Then, sub-directories named using configurations of QCNs, or parameters of the algorithm will be created to contain the results and information of corresponding QCNs.

+If a folder has been created already, it will not be created again.
+And the results will be put into it.